miumida/bestin_v2/README.md

 ## ing...
-- Fan not Sync state
+- Fan not Sync state.
-- Gaslock is unsupported
+- Gaslock is unsupported.
+- Not optimization now.

 <br>